Murihiku Regeneration

 The government recently matched $100,000 which National Energy Resources Australia (NERA) previously announced to the BBAMZ as a successful applicant of its seed funding program.

-In a statement Tasmanian minister for energy and emissions reduction Guy Barnett said the support would give the initiative the best chance of success and that Bell bay is an important location for developing a green hydrogen industry.
+In a statement, Tasmanian minister for energy and emissions reduction Guy Barnett said the support would give the initiative the best chance of success and that Bell Bay is an important location for developing a green hydrogen industry.

-“Bell Bay is one of Australia’s strategically important locations for development of the emerging green hydrogen industry and we are working with the federal government to maximise the opportunity for Bell Bay to be a national hydrogen hub,” Mr Barnett said.
+“Bell Bay is one of Australia’s strategically important locations for the development of the emerging green hydrogen industry and we are working with the federal government to maximise the opportunity for Bell Bay to be a national hydrogen hub,” Mr Barnett said.

-“As an advanced manufacturing zone with abundant renewable energy availability, appropriate infrastructure, water availability and port access, Bell Bay is effectively hydrogen ready and presents a perfect investment choice.”
+“As an advanced manufacturing zone with abundant renewable energy availability, appropriate infrastructure, water availability, and port access, Bell Bay is effectively hydrogen ready and presents a perfect investment choice.”

 Mr Barnett said funding for the BBAMZ cluster further strengthens the opportunity for industry development in this industrial hub, and complements the three feasibility studies being supported by the state government’s hydrogen funding program.